-The Division of Fish and Wildlife manages 19 public wildlife areas; over 62,000 acres of land.
+The Division of Fish and Wildlife manages 19 public wildlife areas; approximately 68,000 acres of land.
 In addition to providing habitat for a variety of wildlife, these lands provide hunting and other outdoor recreational opportunities.
 Much of this land, and many acres of private land, provide hunting during a number of seasons.
 More information is found in the Delaware Hunting and Trapping Guide.

 – Typical Whitetail Deer